If your organization is interested in obtaining test certificates, please read the information below.

 NOTE: Test certificate and materials are not intended nor authorized for live use in applications and systems that presently or will imminently operate in a production/operational capacity serving a "real-world" mission for the general DoD public community.

-DoD groups that require a large number of certificates should appoint and use their own Local Registration Authority (LRA) or Registration Authority (RA).
+Agencies, groups, departments that require certificates should appoint and use their own Local Registration Authority (LRA) or Registration Authority (RA).
 This allows the production of certificates at the discretion of your designated LRA/RA.

 The process for test certificate issuance begins with the Sponsor Agency as indicated at the PKI/PKE Help website https://cyber.mil/pki-pke/help/ (Section: Help-PKI/PKE Contact Information).